Riemannian conditional gradient methods for composite optimization problems: Conclusion and future works

 Also, from the results of the Stiefel manifold experiments, we observe that the convergence of the adaptive step size method tends to outperform the diminishing step size method.
 While the theoretical analysis previously focused on proving convergence rates through the diminishing step size, these results suggest that alternative step size strategies, such as adaptive methods, may lead to stronger performance.
 This opens the possibility of further exploration of different step size techniques to achieve better convergence rates in future studies.

 Future work on manifold optimization could significantly benefit from the development and enhancement of accelerated conditional gradient methods.
 The momentum-guided Frank-Wolfe algorithm, as introduced by Li et al.~\cite{li2021momentum}, leverages Nesterov's accelerated gradient method to enhance convergence rates on constrained domains.
 This approach could be adapted to various manifold settings to exploit their geometric properties more effectively.
 Additionally, Zhang et al.~\cite{zhang2021accelerating} proposed accelerating the Frank-Wolfe algorithm through the use of weighted average gradients, presenting a promising direction for improving optimization efficiency on manifolds.
 Future research could focus on combining these acceleration techniques with Riemannian geometry principles to develop robust, scalable algorithms for complex manifold-constrained optimization problems.
+Another work for future research is to characterize the class of retractions that satisfy the Assumption~\ref{assumption convex}.
+In addition to the exponential map, this assumption is also satisfied, for instance, if \( h \) is retraction-convex with respect to \( R \) in the sense of \cite[Definition 4.3.1]{huang2013optimization}, and \( y \) lies in a totally retractive neighborhood of $x$, where $R_x$ is a local diffeomorphism; the existence of such a neighborhood can be guaranteed by~\cite[Theorem 3.3.7]{flaherty2013riemannian}.